Mexican experts: nearly 1,000-year-old Maya text authentic

 Collector Josue Saenz returned the book to Mexican authorities in 1974.

-The fact it was looted and had a simpler design than other surviving texts led some to doubt it.
-But the institute said Thursday tests proved its authenticity.
+The fact that it was looted and had a simpler design than other surviving texts had led some to doubt its authenticity.

+“Its style differs from other Maya codex that are known and proven authentic,” the institute said in a statement.
+About three other later Maya “books” survived an attempt by Spanish conquerors to destroy Mayan artifacts in the 1500s.

+But the institute said Thursday that because the book was written so early, it had been created in an era of relative poverty compared to the other works.
+It said a series of chemical tests proved the authenticity of the pages and the pre-Hispanic inks used to write it.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.